wwarner/emacs-native-dockerfiles/README.md

 I currently work in Go and Python, and I've installed the dependencies needed for syntax highlighting, auto-completion and code formatting.
 For Go, `gopls`, `gofumpt` and `dlv` are installed where emacs can find them.
-For Python, `pyright` is installed..
+For Python, `pyright` is installed.

 ## No X11